FranxYao/Deep-Generative-Models-for-Natural-Language-Processing/README.md

 ### Graphical Models Foundations

-The fundation of the DGMs is build upon probabilistic graphical models.
-So we take a look
+The fundation of the DGMs is built upon probabilistic graphical models.
+So we take a look at the following resources

 #### Blei's Foundation of Graphical Models course, STAT 6701 at Columbia ([link](http://www.cs.columbia.edu/~blei/fogm/2019F/index.html))
-* This course talks about the foudations of probabilistic modeling, graphical models, and approximate inference.
+* This course talks about the foundation of probabilistic modeling, graphical models, and approximate inference.

 #### Xing's Probabilistic Graphical Models, 10-708 at CMU ([link](https://sailinglab.github.io/pgm-spring-2019/))
 * This is a really heavy course with extensive materials.
 There are 5 modules in total: exact inference, approximate inference, DGMs, reinforcement learning, and non-parameterics.
-All lecture notes, vedio recordings, and homeworks are open-sourced.
+All the lecture notes, vedio recordings, and homeworks are open-sourced.

 #### Collins' Natural Language Processing, COMS 4995 at Columbia ([link](http://www.cs.columbia.edu/~mcollins/cs4705-spring2019/))
 * This course may look like an NLP course, but it has a graphical models core (with an NLP surface.)
 Many structural inference methods are introduced.
-Also take a look at many related notes from [Collins' homepage](http://www.cs.columbia.edu/~mcollins/)
+Also take a look at related notes from [Collins' homepage](http://www.cs.columbia.edu/~mcollins/)
 * also checkout [bilibili](https://www.bilibili.com/video/av29608234?from=search&seid=10252913399572988135)

-The following two books are the very classical textbooks.
+The following two are classical textbooks on machine learning.
 I have not read all of them but I do know certain nlp-related parts.

 #### Pattern Recognition and Machine Learning.
 Christopher M. Bishop.
 2006
 * The _core part_, according to my own understanding, of this book, should be section 8 - 13, especially section 10 since this is the section that introduces variational inference.